Bob Hope Patriotic Hall

 Bob Hope Patriotic Hall is a 10-story building that was dedicated as Patriotic Hall by the Los Angeles Board of Supervisors in 1925 and was built to serve veterans of Indian Wars, Spanish–American War, World War I and to support the Grand Army of the Republic.
 It serves as the home of the Los Angeles County Department of Military and Veterans Affairs.
 Patriotic hall was rededicated to honor of Bob Hope and renamed "Bob Hope Patriotic Hall" on November 12, 2004.

 History

-Patriotic Hall was built in 1925 and the building opened its doors in 1926 to serve the public.
-When it was built, the 85000 sqft building was the tallest building in the city.
+Patriotic Hall was built, on land deeded by Civil War veterans, in 1925 and the building opened its doors in 1926 to serve the public.
+When it was built, the 85000 sqft building was the tallest building in the city of Los Angeles, "at the equivalent of twelve stories", for seven years.

 Design

 The building was designed by Allied Architects Association (33 prominent architects in Los Angeles) using Romanesque features.
 The lobby was designed with vaulted arch construction and contains murals on the walls.
 A three panel mural created by A.J.
 Leitner called Soldiers and Sailors occupies one of the vestibules of the building.
 Created as part of the Works Progress Administration, the murals depict uniformed U.S. military personnel from 1776 to 1941.
 A series of lobby murals completed by Helen Lundeberg as part of the Works Progress Administration were removed in the 1970s, and are now considered missing.
 In 2013, muralist Kent Twitchell unveiled We the People, Out of Many, One, a series of murals which occupies the site of Lundeberg's original work.
 Twitchell's murals pay homage to Lundeberg's design, while depicting real life veterans and other people associated with the military.